data-88/brauteseth_website/src/content/pages/session.md

 ---

 ## Let’s grab a coffee/beer/water.
-I’ll bring my notebook, my questions and my curiosity.
+I’ll bring my notebook, questions and curiosity.
 We’ll map your system — not to fix it, but to *see* it.

 You get a field journal, a 60-second video and one small step forward.